camiloribeiro/cdeasy/README.md

       - ./gradlew check

-Remember to replace the repo url to your forked repo in the job example_pipeline_jenkins2 (dsl/pipeline/example_alpha_pipeline.groovy)
+Remember to replace the repo url to your forked repo in the job example_pipeline_jenkins2 (dsl/pipeline/example_alpha_pipeline.groovy), only needed if you want to fork and tryout your own implementation.

 Have fun!!!

 LICENSE
 =======

-Copyright 2015 - Camilo Ribeiro camilo@camiloribeiro.com
+Copyright 2015 - 2016 Camilo Ribeiro camilo@camiloribeiro.com

 This file is part of CDEASY.